Nalin Kumar Kateel replaces Yediyurappa as Karnataka BJP chief

 Kateel was appointed by national BJP president, Amit Shah, informed national general secretary Arun Singh.

-The 53 year old Kateel's appointment has surprised many senior leaders, who were in waiting to be appointed to the post.
+The 53-year old Kateel's appointment has surprised many senior leaders, who were in waiting to be appointed to the post.
 It is said that while B S Yediyurappa had favoured the appointment of Arvind Limbavali, it was national general secretary, B L Santhosh who had pushed for Kateel's appointment.

 Karnataka Cabinet expansion: BSY's new challenge is to quell dissidence